Fractals and the monadic second order theory of one successor: Conventions, notation and background

-\section{Background}
+\subsection{Background}

 We review definitions and results from the theory of first-order expansions of $(\R,<,+)$.
 An \textbf{$\omega$-orderable set} is a definable set that is either finite or admits a definable order of order-type $\omega$.
 One should think of ``$\omega$-orderable sets" as ``definably countable sets".
 A \textbf{dense $\omega$-order} is an $\omega$-orderable subset of $\mathbb{R}$ that is dense in some nonempty open interval.
-We say $\mathscr{R}$ is \textbf{type A} if it does not admit a dense $\omega$-order, \textbf{type C} if it defines every bounded Borel subset of every $\mathbb{R}^n$, and \textbf{type B} if it is neither type A nor type C. It is easy to see that these three classes of structures are mutually exclusive.
-The first claim of Theorem~\ref{thm:old} is the main result of \cite{HW-Monadic}, the latter claims are proven in \cite{HW-continuous}.
+We say $\mathcal{R}$ is \textbf{type A} if it does not admit a dense $\omega$-order, \textbf{type C} if it defines every bounded Borel subset of every $\mathbb{R}^n$, and \textbf{type B} if it is neither type A nor type C. It is easy to see that these three classes of structures are mutually exclusive.
+We refer the reader to \cite{HW-continuous} for a more detailed discussion of this trichotomy and its relevance.
+For the reader's convenience, we collect several of the main results from \cite{HW-Monadic, HW-continuous}.